Sole Proprietorships, Partnerships and LLCs Are Commonly Used Entities

 - a default classification based upon the number of members that the LLC has or

-- an election by the LLC to elect a different tax treatment than the default treatment.
+- an election by the LLC to be taxed differently than the default treatment.

 Most—but not all—states will honor the federal classification and tax the LLC accordingly.
 However, this is not true in all cases.
 You'll need to check your state tax laws to learn the rules for your state.